1962 : Cristina de Suecia

 Knowledge that Françoise puts at the service of her purpose which, always, will have been to say: Women !
 Be proud to be!
 It is thanks to this statement that I will have quite naturally, from my childhood readings, been led to consider that an epic hero could just as well be a heroine.

-With Kristine from Sweden, Françoise paints a historical figure that lives up to her intentions.
-Friend and correspondent of the greatest intellectual and scientific figures of her century, linchpin of the Treaty of Westphalia, adventurous and combative, diplomat and peacemaker, Queen Kristine was unquestionably one of the most important figures in Europe of her time.
+With Cristina de Suecia Françoise paints a historical figure that lives up to her intentions.
+A friend and correspondent of the greatest intellectual and scientific figures of her century, the driving force behind the Treaty of Westphalia, adventurous and combative, diplomat and peacemaker, Queen Kristine was without doubt one of the most important figures in the Europe of her time.
 (Vincent)

 i